 (i) breakup of the quantities, unit rates and cost for different items of work;

-(ii) proposed design for the Change of Scope; and
+(ii) proposed design for the Change of Scope [, if required]; and

 (iii) proposed modifications, if any, to the Project Completion Schedule of the Railway Project.

 For the avoidance of doubt, the Parties expressly agree that, subject to the provisions of Clause 13.4.2, the Contract Price shall be increased or decreased, as the case may be, on account of Change of Scope.